If you're worried that quantum computers will crack your crypto, don't be – at least, not for a decade or so. Here's why

 Assuming a suitably functional quantum computer can be built – a possibility that has been tens years away for the past decade – the hope and fear is that the device will be able to run Shor's algorithm to break asymmetric algorithms like RSA and Grover's algorithm to break symmetric algorithms.

 For that to happen, quantum computers need to become orders of magnitude better at error correction.
-Quantum computers traffic in qubits that can represent values ranging from 0 to 1 rather than the binary bits in conventional computers that can be 0 or 1, but nothing in between.
+Quantum computers traffic in qubits that can represent values of 0, 1, or a superposition of both states, whereas the binary bits in conventional computers can be 0 or 1, and nothing else.
 And they need quite a few qubits to do anything useful.
-It's been estimated that 6,681 qubits would be required to run use Grover's algorithm to break AES-256 bit encryption.
+It's been estimated that 6,681 qubits [PDF] would be required to run use Grover's algorithm to break AES-256 bit encryption.

 IBM's Q System gated quantum computer currently tops out at 20 qubits; it's been testing 50 qubit system.
 Intel has a 49 qubit machine and Google has a 72 qubit device.